 Do Rat Terriers bark a lot?

 Rat Terriers bark when they feel it’s necessary.
-They make great watchdogs, because they will bark to alert you when someone’s at the door.
+Because they tend to be on alert, they may bark to alert you when someone’s at the door.

 Are Rat Terriers good family dogs?